-For more information about the CmdletBinding attribute, see About Functions CmdletBindingAttribute in the Microsoft PowerShell documentation.
+For more information about the CmdletBinding attribute, see the About Functions CmdletBindingAttribute article on the MSDN website.

-3.2.2.
-Task parameters
+3.2.2 Task Parameters

 Task parameters are declared as normal PowerShell parameters.
 You can use validation and types to restrict the values that can be passed to the cmdlet.
 This includes marking parameters as mandatory, and support for multiple parameter sets.